song-yuhuai/GMR/README.md

 This repo is licensed under the [MIT License](LICENSE).

 # News & Updates
-- 2025-08-07: GMR now supports [KUAVO](https://www.kuavo.ai/), the 7th humanoid robot in the repo.
+- 2025-08-07: GMR now supports [Galexea R1 Pro](https://galaxea-dynamics.com/) (this is a wheeled humanoid robot!) and [KUAVO](https://www.kuavo.ai/), the 7th and 8th humanoid robots in the repo.
 - 2025-08-06: GMR now supports [HighTorque Hi](https://www.hightorquerobotics.com/hi/), the 6th humanoid robot in the repo.
 - 2025-08-04: Initial release of GMR.
 Check our [twitter post](https://x.com/ZeYanjie/status/1952446745696469334).